pywind/Graph_Theory/Spanning_Tree/BFS/README.md

 * Note: if you find the way from u to v in BFS process, you must start from u
 > The recursion is: pre[ pre[ pre...[v]]] = u
+5. **Application**
+* Search the path from a root to another or back, or search the path from a root to all other vertices.
+* This algorithm is also used to find connected components of the graph, or check the two-sided graph.